 Today's lunch will be together at Coastal Retreat.

-Dinner is early today, at 5:30 p.m. where Scholars will delight in fresh local Charleston Cuisine and share stories of their free afternoon ventures.
-Coffee, tea, soda and water provided and other beverages will be available for purchase.
-After supper, we will enjoy a brief stroll to the Dock Street Theater for our evening production.
+Supper is earlier today, at 5:30 p.m., allowing time to enjoy each other before we walk to the local stage for our evening production.
+Scholars will delight in fresh local Charleston Cuisine and share stories of their free afternoon adventures.
+Coffee, tea, soda and water are provided and other beverages will be available for individual purchase.
+After supper, we will enjoy a brief stroll to our evening production.

-Scholars will delight in the performance of A CHRISTMAS CAROL at Dock Street Theater, which originally opened February, 1736.
-Built on the corner of Church Street and Dock Street (now Queen Street), the Historic Theatre was the first building in America built exclusively for theatrical performances.
+Scholars will delight in a local live theater performance akin to A CHRISTMAS CAROL or ELF THE MUSICAL at Dock Street Theater, which originally opened February, 1736.
+This Historic Theatre was the first building in America built exclusively for theatrical performances.
 Flora, the first opera performance in America, took place at Dock Street Theatre.
 The original Dock Street Theatre was destroyed by the Great Fire of 1740.
 In 1809, the Planter's Hotel was built on the site.
 Many notable persons worked and patronized the Planter's Hotel including 19th Century actor Junius Brutus Booth (father of John Wilkes Booth).
 Robert Smalls, an African-American Civil War hero who stole a steamboat in the harbor and turned it over to the Union Fleet, once served as waiter in the hotel's dining room.
 After the Civil War, the Planter's Hotel fell into disrepair and was slated for demolition.
 But in 1935, the original building became a Depression Era WPA project.
 At that time, the present theatre was constructed within the shell of the Planter's Hotel.
 The beautiful woodwork and mantels of the second floor drawing room were salvaged from the Radcliffe-King Mansion (circa 1799).
 Modeled on eighteenth century London playhouses by Charleston architect Albert Simons, the present Dock Street Theatre's new stage house and auditorium were built in the hotel's courtyard.
 Following this $350,000 renovation, The Historic Dock Street Theatre's second grand opening took place on November 26, 1937.
 Notables in the audience included author DuBose Heyward (Porgy).
 The Historic Dock Street Theatre reopened for the third time on March 18, 2010 after a three year, $19 million dollar renovation by the City of Charleston.
 The theatre was made seismically secure and fully handicapped accessible.
 Now owned and managed by the City of Charleston, the Historic Dock Street Theatre is home to many of the City's finest cultural institutions including Spoleto Festival USA.